 - 7 Best things to do in Dhaka for the ultimate experience

-- Paddle Steamer (Rocket) in Bangladesh: Schedule and advance ticket
+- Paddle Steamer (Rocket) in Bangladesh: Schedule, Ticket Price & Other Details

-- Traveling by train in Bangladesh: everything you need to know
+- Traveling by train in Bangladesh: Everything you need to know about

-- How people celebrate the Eid-al-Fitre (Eid) in Bangladesh
+- How people celebrate the Eid-ul-Fitr (Eid) in Bangladesh